canjs/can-stache-bindings/readme.md

 ### <code>(VIEW_MODEL_EVENT)='CALL_EXPRESSION'</code>

-Specify a callback function to be called on a particular [can.Component::viewModel viewModel] event.
+Specify a callback function to be called on a particular [can-component::viewModel viewModel] event.

 ```
 <my-component (show)="doSomething()"/>